AntidoteDB/WebCure/Pseudocode/Pseudocode.md

 function read(key) {
     responseArray = []; // define an empty array, which is going to be sent back

-    state = get state of object by key from the main database operations = get operations performed on the object o from the temp database
+    state = get state of object o by key from the main database operations = get operations performed on the object o from the temp database

-    response = apply operations over the state responseArray.push(response);
+    latest state = apply operations over the state to get latest state of object o responseArray.push(latest state);

     return reponseArray;
 }